 Typescript is designed to support object-oriented programming (OOP) principles and provides several features that make it easier to write object-oriented code:

-• Interfaces: Typescript allows developers to define interfaces, which provide a clear definition of the expected shape of an object.
+keyword. - Interfaces: Typescript allows developers to define interfaces, which provide a clear definition of the expected shape of an object.
 Interfaces can be used to define contracts that classes must adhere to, promoting code reuse and maintainability.

-• Polymorphism: Typescript supports polymorphism, allowing subclasses to override methods defined in their parent classes.
+, which control the visibility and accessibility of class members.
+This helps enforce encapsulation and improves code robustness. - Polymorphism: Typescript supports polymorphism, allowing subclasses to override methods defined in their parent classes.
 This enables developers to write code that can work with objects of different types, promoting code flexibility and reuse.

 These features make Typescript a powerful tool for writing object-oriented code in a type-safe and maintainable manner.